josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * exercising a legal duty to ensure that the LLC complies with any applicable tax and other laws;

-* ensuring that LLC is run in a manner that is transparent and accountable to the IETF community.
+* ensuring that LLC is run in a manner that is transparent and accountable to the IETF community;

+* recruit new Directors, for consideration in all of the various appointment processes.

 The Board will be an oversight body, with responsibilities limited to those listed above.
 It will not directly conduct any of the IETF's administrative work, which is the day-to-day job of the Executive Director at their team.